 Why?
 Vague and ambiguous is difficult to price and can lead to assumptions being made that are not in line with your actual requirements.

-Be concise, only provide information about what you want the builder to quote on
+Be concise, only provide information about what you want the kitchen builder to quote on

 Why?
 Whilst you may wish to have further work undertaken in the future and already have a mood board and colours picked out, but at this stage only want to build a shell and receive a price for that, be clear.
 Try not to over complicate matters by providing information not relevant to the quote, no matter how appealing it is to talk about.

-Provide enough information if you want a one stop shop turnkey quotation
+Provide enough information if you want a one stop shop turnkey kitchen renovation quotation

-If you are engaging a designer/architect to draw up plans, ensure you clearly communicate your budget to them and ask them to design within your means
+If you are engaging a designer/architect to draw up new kitchen plans, ensure you clearly communicate your budget to them and ask them to design within your means

-Ultimately, be realistic with your budget and design within your means
+Ultimately, be realistic with your new kitchen budget and design within your means

 If you feel this approach is what you are looking for and wish to make an initial appointment, please call 01527 542079 to make arrangements.